Doulos/CnCpp-MemoryManagement/ABOUT.md

 - `gdb` version 9.2 or better
 - `make` or `ninja`
 - `perl` and `bash` if using any of the scripts
+- {fmt} library -- used for I/O in several places as a better alternative to streaming and sprintf

+This project has been tested on the following configurations

+  1. macos Ventura 13.3.1a running on MacBook Pro with Apple M1 Max (Arm64) **without GDB**
+  2. Ubuntu 20.04.6 LTS running on `x86_64` (Intel Xeon CPU) with 1 core & 2G RAM
+  3. WSL2 running Ubuntu 22.04.2 LTS running on a Dell XPS 15 9510 with i9-11900H (x86_64)

 ## Building on Linux/macos/WSL2